DimitarStefan0v/ReactJS/User-List-Demo/README.md

-# Sipmple workshop to get familiar with components, react hooks useState and useEffect, uncontrolled and controlled forms
+# Workshop to get familiar with components, react hooks: useState and useEffect, uncontrolled and controlled forms